wrouesnel/docker.squid/README.md

 To work around this, proxychains-ng (`proxychains4` internally) is built and included in this image.
-If you need to use an upstream proxy with a MITM squid4, you should launch the image in proxychains mode which intercepts squids direct outbound connections and redirects them via CONNECT requests.
+If you need to use an upstream proxy with a MITM squid, you should launch the image in proxychains mode which intercepts squids direct outbound connections and redirects them via CONNECT requests.
 This also adds SOCKS4 and SOCKS5 proxy support if so desired.